Solid Waste

 The availability of so many different types of products in the shops and supermarkets has improved greatly our standard of living but has also resulted in significant increases in the quantities of solid waste generated due to its packaging.

 Solid waste management has always been a major issue for many local authorities and governments because of the increasing concerns over landfill dumping and environmental issues.
+Organic materials buried deep underground in a landfill will slowly decompose by anaerobic decomposition can take more than 20 years to complete.
+A by-product of anaerobic decomposition is methane gas which is both a poisonous and a potent greenhouse gas.

 Waste Incineration

 The energy derived from the use of solid waste as a renewable energy resource does not have the same negative environment impact associated with the burning of non-renewable energy sources such as fossil fuel coal.
-However, despite the fact that the incineration of unwanted solid waste can actually decrease its volume after burning to a pile of ash and dust, the full potential of using dry solid wastes for the production of energy is still not being fully realised because of fears of environmental pollution.
+However, despite the fact that the incineration of unwanted solid type waste can actually decrease its volume after burning to a pile of ash and dust, the full potential of using dry solid wastes for the production of energy is still not being fully realised because of fears of environmental pollution.

 The co-firing of a modern coal energy powered electrical generating plant with municipal solid waste or dry agricultural wastes reduces the amount of fossil fuel coal needed to power the plant, thus reducing the cost of the electrical energy as well as the amount of carbon dioxide (CO2) emissions produced from burning the coal resulting in energy savings and a decrease in environmental pollution.